I can’t believe that the end of April marks two years since I started freelance writing for a living.

 When I decided to build a business and became a one-woman show, I honestly had no idea what I was getting myself into.
 Sure, I knew it would be hard work and I’d be working all hours under the sun to get things up and running.
 However, I had no idea there would be times where I’d be sobbing to my Mum because my main client made me redundant or times where I’d almost throw my laptop out my window because I couldn’t for the life of me work out how to add an opt-in form to my website’s homepage.

 But do you know what?
 I wouldn’t change the experience for the world.

 I’ve learned a lot about myself, as well as a lot about entrepreneurship.
 I’ve also learned a ton about this wonderful industry I’m in.

-Whether you’re a fellow freelance writer, a newbie at the start of your journey or a nosy stranger (hey, we’ve all been there), read on for 24 freelance writing lessons I’ve learned in 24 months of running my biz.
+Whether you’re a fellow freelance writer, a newbie at the start of your journey or a nosy stranger (hey, we’ve all been there), read on for 24 freelance lessons I’ve learned in 24 months of running my biz.

 1. Don’t Sacrifice Your Mental Health For the Sake of Your Business

-Freelance writing lessons 101: Naturally, mental health had to be the first thing I write about in this post because there have been countless times in the last two years where I felt I had to go that extra mile for a client or push that little bit harder to get my website done before a certain deadline.
+Freelance lessons 101: Naturally, mental health had to be the first thing I write about in this post because there have been countless times in the last two years where I felt I had to go that extra mile for a client or push that little bit harder to get my website done before a certain deadline.